Request A Free Estimate

 7. Gaps Under the Soffit

-Soffits tend to take a lot of abuse from the elements.
-When they’re damaged, they can easily fall away or start to dangle.
+Soffits tend to take a lot of abuse from the weather.
+When they’re damaged, they can easily fall away.
 Bats can crawl up through damaged soffits and make their way into your attic or walls.
-If your soffit looks damaged, you should patch it up ASAP.
-It might be possible to replace your soffit relatively easily.
+If your soffit looks damaged, you should patch it up.

 8. Open Windows